pytorch/audio/docs/source/installation.rst

 extension modules linked against a single PyTorch version, and cannot be mixed with a different PyTorch release.

+TorchAudio's extension modules also target CPython's stable ABI (``abi3``), so a single wheel per platform covers every supported Python version.
+Free-threaded CPython builds are the exception: they cannot use ``abi3`` wheels, so they get a dedicated wheel of their own.

 .. list-table::
    :header-rows: 1